What you need to know about EGUS and ulcer supplements for horses.

 Treating ulcers in horses

 In any case of suspected gastric ulcers your veterinarian should always be consulted.
 In most cases a gastroscopy will conclude the presence, severity, and the location of the ulceration.
 Prevention of ulcers is key we should mimic horses being at nature by allowing them to graze often or have access to forage such as hay frequently.
 This ensures neutralization of the stomach acid stimulating saliva production, which is nature’s best antacid.
-There are many supplements on the market that claim to prevent gastric ulcers and you should only trust those that have been validated in competent scientific studies.
+There are many ulcer supplements for horses on the market that claim to prevent gastric ulcers and you should only trust those that have been validated in competent scientific studies.